staab/janet-pqutils/docs/exec.md

 (defcast :jsonb json/decode)
 ```

+## Options

+For convenience, everything in this namespace that accepts a query string also accepts a Result, and an optional map of options.

-**`defunpack : keyword ({keyword any} -> nil) -> nil`**
+**`unpack : {keyword any} -> nil`**

-Defines a function for post-processing a result row.
+A function that takes a row and mutates it to implement post-processing logic.

-The purpose of unpacking is to convert sql results to something more apropos to your application in a way that is not determined by type alone, without having to re-iterate over the results.
+The purpose of this is to convert sql results to something more apropos to your application in a way that is not determined by type alone, without having to re-iterate over the results.
 In most cases, you're better off doing this kind of thing in sql since you can take advantage of postgres' features (views, window functions, computations in non-select clauses).

 However, there are times when this might be useful, like when merging another data source with your postgres results.
 Suppose you had a redis datastore that contained rate limit information for an api key, but your key data is stored in postgres.
 You might do something like the following: